Mikhail Sindeev was one of the original creators of Huntercoin.

 "Projection.
 An automatic process whereby contents of one's own unconscious are perceived to be in others."

 Any software provides some sort of interface between a person and the abilities of a computer, though usually pretending that the computer is human is not part of the objective.
 You don't really care if a device, a computer, an alarm clock, a stove, etc acts like it is a human, if it talks or whatever.
 The 'learning' referred to by practitioners of this type of ai is not actual learning, it is mimicking, exactly the same as any software.
-The so called 'deep learning' and all the other glamorous catch phrases are nonsense, they are a software step that is, at best, trivial in terms of generating intelligence.
+The so called 'deep learning' and all the other glamorous catch phrases are nonsense, they are a software step that is, at best, trivial, in terms of generating intelligence.
 They are useful for controlling, deceiving etc, because they are presented as 'intelligence' rather than 'tool'.

 In other words the 'teaching computers to learn' facet is false, a tiny step in software development.
-But the 'humanizing computers' aspect is the real endpoint which corporate ai is after.
+But the 'humanizing computers' aspect is the real, deceptive, endpoint which corporate ai is after.